Can Large Language Models Generalize Procedures Across Representations?: Impact Statement

 \section{Impact Statement}

 This paper presents work whose goal is to advance the field of Machine Learning.
-The societal consequences of our work include that it reveals critical learning mechanisms of LLMs in terms of generalizing structural data.
+The societal consequences of our work include that it reveals critical learning mechanisms of LLMs in terms of generalizing structural data, which is especially interesting at a time when LLMs are heavily trained and tested in symbolic domains such as code and graphs.
 Also, we consider both the main \texttt{NL} dataset and its dialect variant \texttt{NL-AAVE} for technological fairness.
-However, we do observe there is still a notable gap between \texttt{NL} and \texttt{NL-AAVE} performance, which suggests more effort should be devoted to researching better and fairer technologies.
+However, we do observe there is still a notable gap between \texttt{NL} and \texttt{NL-AAVE} performance.
+This indicates that better solutions can be proposed to mitigate technological unfairness.
+Next, although we find that training with one or two representations does not generalize well to new representations, it remains an open question whether scaling representations at training time can bring an observable advantage.
+Last, we also note that LLMs still fall short of cross-representation generalization: while humans can often generalize in few- or even zero-shot, LLMs still need extensive in-representation training.